-Question Interface Solution Are you using security software? wired/ wireless See I'm using security software. on page 81.
-Is your Brother machine assigned with an available IP address? wired/ wireless (Windows ® ) Confirm the IP address and the Subnet Mask using the Network Connection Repair Tool.
+Question Interface Solution Are you using security software? wired/ wireless See I'm using security software. on page 111.
+Is your Brother machine assigned with an available IP address? wired/ wireless ■ (Windows [®]) Confirm the IP address and the Subnet Mask using the Network Connection Repair Tool.
 Use the Network Connection Repair Tool to fix the Brother machine's network settings.
 It will assign the correct IP address and the Subnet Mask.
-To use the Network Connection Repair Tool, ask the network administrator for the details, and then follow the steps below: NOTE - (Windows ® XP/XP Professional x64 Edition/Windows Vista ® /Windows ® 7/Windows ® 8) You must log on with Administrator rights.
+To use the Network Connection Repair Tool, ask the network administrator for the details, and then follow the steps below: NOTE (Windows® XP/XP Professional x64 Edition/Windows Vista [®] /Windows [®] 7/Windows [®] 8) You must log on with Administrator rights.
 Make sure that the Brother machine is turned on and is connected to the same network as your computer.

-The Brother machine cannot print over the network.
+The Brother machine cannot print or scan over the network.
 The Brother machine is not found on the network even after successful installation. (continued)

 Question Interface Solution

-Is your Brother machine assigned with an available IP address? wired/ wireless (Windows ® XP, Windows Server ® 2003/2008) Click the Start button, All Programs , Accessories and Windows Explorer , and then My Computer ( Computer ).
+Is your Brother machine assigned with an available IP address? wired/ wireless (Windows [®] XP) Click the Start button, All Programs , Accessories and Windows Explorer , and then My Computer .

-(continued) (Windows Vista ® /Windows ® 7)
+(continued) (Windows Vista [®] /Windows [®] 7)

 Click the 🚱 button and Computer .

+(Windows [®] 8)

+Click the [File Explorer) icon on the taskbar, and then click Computer in the left navigation bar.

-2 Double-click Local Disk (C:), Program Files or Program Files (x86) for 64-bit OS users, Browny02, Brother, BrotherNetTool.exe to run the program.
+2 Double-click XXX (C:), Program Files or Program Files (x86) for 64-bit OS users, Browny02, Brother, BrotherNetTool.exe to run the program.

 NOTE

-If the User Account Control screen appears, permit the window to continue the installation.
+If the User Account Control screen appears,

+(Windows Vista [®]) Click Continue .

+(Windows [®] 7/Windows [®] 8) Click Yes .

 3 Follow the on-screen instructions.

-4 Make sure that you can print.
+4 Make sure that you can print or scan.

-NOTE

 The Network Connection Repair Tool will start automatically if you check the Enable Connection Repair Tool box using Status Monitor.
-Right-click on the Status Monitor screen, click Options , Details , and then click the Diagnostic tab.
+Right-click on the Status Monitor screen, click Options, Details, and then click the Diagnostic tab.
 This is not recommended when your network administrator has set the IP address to static, since it will automatically change the IP address.

 If the correct IP address and the Subnet mask are still not assigned even after using the Network Connection Repair Tool, ask the network administrator for this information, or visit the Brother Solutions Center at http://solutions.brother.com/ .

-The Brother machine cannot print over the network.
+The Brother machine cannot print or scan over the network.
 The Brother machine is not found on the network even after successful installation. (continued)